 It’s the latter type that we’re discussing today.
-Which games feature the best and the most flexible character customisation systems?
+Which games feature the best and the most flexible character customization systems?
 Let’s take a look.

 To ensure impartiality, we have arranged our picks in an alphabetical order.